Both laws aim to save lives by encouraging people to call 911 without fear of punishment, but..

 Increases the likelihood that students will call for help during alcohol poisoning emergencies instead of hiding the situation.

-Helps prevent deaths from excessive drinking.
+Helps prevent serious injury deaths from excessive drinking.

 The Overdose Prevention Act focuses mainly on drug overdoses (especially opioids).